Dr Natasha Dwyer

 Natasha is a user experience (UX) design researcher exploring the dynamics of digital trust, an area she worked in as Research Fellow at British Telecom.
 Of particular interest is the use of social and learning analytics to inform design.
 As a registered scrum master, Natasha adapts lean methodologies for use in the curriculum.

-For ten years, alongside her position at VU, she worked as an interactive designer for the Australian Centre for the Moving Image (ACMI).
+For 10 years, alongside her position at VU, she worked as an interactive designer for the Australian Centre for the Moving Image (ACMI).
 Her role was to facilitate public access to ACMI’s collections.
-Projects she designed included the Memory Grid, a touch-screen interface that provided video-on-demand service to ACMI’s visitors.
+Projects she designed included the Memory Grid, a touch-screen interface that provided video-on-demand services to ACMI’s visitors.
 The MAP (memory and place) project invited visitors to submit films about locations in Victoria to an interactive map.

 Book chapters and journal articles

 Dwyer, N and Marsh, S 2016, ‘To Trust or Distrust: Has a Digital Environment Empowered Users to Proceed on Their Own Terms?’, in W.Reif et al (eds.), Trustworthy Open Self-Organising Systems, Springer Int.
 Publishing, Cham, Switzerland

 Dwyer, N and Marsh, S 2015, ‘Social Network Culture Needs the Lens of Critical Trust Research’, in C. Jensen, S.Marsh, T.Dimitrakos, Y.Murayama, Trust Management IX, Springer Int.
 Publishing, Cham, Switzerland